craitano/picoCTF_2018_writeups/ReverseEngineering/Reversing_Warmup_1.md

 cd /problems/reversing-warmup-1_3_7c0eade7faf60ffe3485e12098e2a6c2
 ```

-Enter the command to list files in the directory:
+Use the ls command to list files in the directory:

 ```bash
 ls